 However, drivers typically want their truck clean and will use the smart driver pace lights to ensure a proper wash.

-The first time a driver goes thru a drive thru wash, the high intensity rinse portion can be slightly disorienting.
+The first time a driver goes through a drive-thru wash, the high-intensity rinse portion can be slightly disorienting.

-Usually the second time thru the wash, this feeling dissipates.
+Usually the second time through the wash, this feeling dissipates.
 The more drivers use the wash, the more acquainted they will become.